 CLR metrics provide insight into how the .NET runtime is performing.
 The AppDynamics preconfigured CLR metrics include:

 - Total classes loaded and how many are currently loaded

 - Garbage collection time spent, and detailed metrics about GC memory pools and caching

 - Memory heap and non-heap usage, including the large object heap

 - Percent CPU process usage

-Alerting for CLR Health
+CLR Health Alerts

-You can set up health rules based on the infrastructure metrics.
+You can set up health rules based on infrastructure metrics.
 Once you have a health rule, you can create specific policies based on health rule violations.
 One type of response to a health rule violation is an alert.